JedWatson/classnames/README.md

  for details about unsupported older browsers (e.g. <= IE8) and a simple polyfill.
 `Object.keys`: see [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/keys) 	for details about unsupported older browsers (e.g. <= IE8) and a simple polyfill.
 This is only used in `dedupe.js`.

+## Versioning

+Versioning for all projects follow standard Semantic Versioning.
+Basic details for Semantic Versioning take the format **MAJOR.MINOR.PATCH**

+- MAJOR version when you make incompatible API changes,
+- MINOR version when you add functionality in a backwards-compatible manner, and
+- PATCH version when you make backwards-compatible bug fixes.

+Full details are available at [semver.org](http://semver.org/)

 ## License

 [MIT](LICENSE)